SAP-samples/btp-service-metadata/metadata-exploration/README.md

 This is a set of explorations of the metadata in this repository, provided as examples for you to take and build upon.

+If you want to try these explorations out, you'll need [jq](https://stedolan.github.io/jq/), and optionally (for a more interactive environment) [ijq](https://sr.ht/~gpanders/ijq/).
+If you're running the BTP Setup Automator, you'll be pleased to know that both these tools are in the Docker image too, all ready for you to use.

 ## Inventory exploration

 There's an `inventory.json` file which contains a summary of all the services, applications and environments.
 Each entry is represented by an object, each of which look like this: